renbytes/arla/README.md

 docker compose build celery-worker && docker-compose up --build -d
 ```

 > Note: if you've made small changes, it should pick up the latest build cache, speeding things up.
-Any major changes will still prompt a complete rebuild, which can take a few minutes.
+Any changes to underlying dependencies will cause a complete rebuild, which can take a few minutes.

 ## Running Tests